insighio/microSDI12/README.md

   * args:
     * SDI-12 sensor address.
 Typical range: 0-9.
     * measurement_name: Configures the name of the query.
 Default is "M" as the default query is "aM!".
+    * number_of_measurements_digit_count: Defines the number of expected digits in response.
+Default is 1 for the responses 'atttn'.
   * returns:
     * Measurement data array: an array containing all the data collected from the sensor.
 For details on each data value, please advise sensor manufacturer manuals.
 If sensor is unreachable, returns `None`